The Top 10 Hawaii wedding locations and elopement spots for couples.

 The third largest of the Hawaiian Islands, Oahu is home to two-thirds of the entire population of the state.
 This diamond-shaped island is divided mountain ranges.
 Locals often use these mountains as ways of describing how to get to different areas of the island.
 To go ‘ewa means traveling towards the western side of the island.
 Going mauka means going inland towards Honolulu.
 And makai means to go towards the sea.
 Oahu is nicknamed “the rainbow state” because of the frequent rainbows after the brief, but almost daily rain showers.

 6. Kualoa Ranch

 Only 45 minutes from the Honolulu airport is the Hawaiian treasure knowns as Kualoa Ranch.
-This amazingly quiet and secluded setting has been the setting for countless movies and TV shows.
-Probably the most famous of them being Jurassic Park and the TV series LOST.
-Getting married here is a dream come true for many couples, not just because of its fame, but because it is indeed loaded with different adventures to enjoy.
+This amazingly quiet and secluded setting has been the setting for countless hollywood movies and TV shows.
+Probably the most famous of them being Jurassic Park, Godzilla, and the TV series LOST.
+Getting married here is a dream come true for many couples, not just because of its reputation, but because it is indeed loaded with different locations of scenic beauty.
 They have everything from fine white sandy beaches to acres of lush tropical preserves and a historic ranch house.

 49-560 Kamehameha Hwy, Kaneohe, HI 96744

 You have the option of getting married at three of the popular areas: